fbpx

 • Comprehensive knowledge and ability to use QuickBooks On Line, and the skills to teach others the proper utilization of this software; or the ability to attain this knowledge in an expedient manner

-• Prior management experience, preferably in Lodge, food and beverage, or other hospitality-related environments
+• Prior management experience, preferably in Lodge, food and beverage, or another hospitality - related environment

 • Strong organizational and interpersonal communication skills